This post describes: How to repair a Toilet Silent Fill Valve. Basically that’s how to replace the rubber diaphragm within the valve.

 My Silent Fill Valve Has Been Superseded

 My Toilet Silent Fill Valve seems to have been superseded by a new one.
+It has a Twist Lock cover instead of a screw cover for one thing.
 The new one has 18 ridges in the diaphragm which rest on 18 supports.
 See below:

 As far as I can see the top is removed by an anticlockwise quarter turn twist to gain access to the diaphragm.
 Take a good look at the MTS video below showing the diaphragm being replaced:

 I have noted that the plumber is not replacing the diaphragm with one with 18 ridges.
-I think it is also not an Ideal Standard type since it doesn’t have a blue float.
+Also it has a white pin.
+I believe the ridges get pressed into the diaphragms with usage.

 1. How A Toilet Silent Fill Valve Works